-In this comparison of bike trainers vs. rollers, you find out their advantages and disadvantages.
-I will explain them in-depth to help you decide which one is the right choice for you.
+In this comparison of bike trainers vs. rollers, you learn their advantages, disadvantages, and which one to choose.

 Spoiler alert: One is not better than the other – it depends on your needs!

 NOTE: Bike trainers are also called turbo trainers.
 However, people mostly refer to wheel-on trainers when using ‘turbo trainers.’

 How to Choose Between a Bike Trainer and Rollers?

 The best way to decide whether to buy a bike trainer or rollers is to ask yourself a few questions:

 - What do you want to improve (e.g., sprints, endurance, pedaling technique)?

 - How much time do you have?